aristotlemanolakos/Cheeto/README.md

-This is your Chrome extension which replaces a word or phrase with a different word or phrase.
+Cheeto is a Chrome extension that replaces every instance of 'Trump' with 'Cheeto'.